Md-Arhan/WebDevelopment/Mongo/README.md

 EJSON is used when we need to store or send data in text format, but still preserve types like ObjectId.

 So yes, EJSON handles the same data types — just in a readable way, while BSON handles them in binary (for speed and compactness).

+# validate
+In Mongoose, when you change some fields on a document and then run .validate(), you can control which fields should be validated using:

+Option	What It Does
+pathsToValidate	Only validate specific fields validateModifiedOnly	Validate only the fields that were changed (modified) pathsToSkip	Validate everything that was modified, except the ones you skip

+🛠️ Setup Example
+js
+Copy
+Edit
+const userSchema = new mongoose.Schema({
+  name: {
+    type: String,
+    required: true,
+    minlength: 3,
+  },
+  email: {
+    type: String,
+    required: true,
+    match: /.+\@.+\..+/,
+  },
+  age: {
+    type: Number,
+    min: 18,
+  }
+});

+const User = mongoose.model('User', userSchema);
+Now imagine you have a user:

+js
+Copy
+Edit
+const user = await User.findById("123");
+user.name = "Jo";               // invalid: too short
+user.email = "invalidemail";    // invalid: no @
+user.age = 25;                  // valid
+🧪 1.
+Validate only a specific field: pathsToValidate js
+Copy
+Edit
+await user.validate({ pathsToValidate: ['age'] });
+✅ This will only validate age, even though you changed name and email.

+🔍 2.
+Validate only modified fields: validateModifiedOnly js
+Copy
+Edit
+await user.validate({ validateModifiedOnly: true });
+✅ This will validate all fields that were changed, which are:

+name → ❌ too short

+email → ❌ invalid

+age → ✅ valid

+So this would throw validation errors for name and email.

+🙈 3.
+Skip some fields: pathsToSkip
+js
+Copy
+Edit
+await user.validate({ pathsToSkip: ['email'] });
+✅ This will validate all modified fields except email.
+So:

+name → ❌ too short → Error will be thrown

+email → ❌ skipped

+age → ✅ valid